-- Input Modulation Gate(g): It is often considered as a sub-part of the input gate and many literatures on LSTM’s do not even mention it and assume it inside the Input gate.
+- Input Modulation Gate(g): It is often considered as a sub-part of the input gate and much literature on LSTM’s does not even mention it and assume it is inside the Input gate.
 It is used to modulate the information that the Input gate will write onto the Internal State Cell by adding non-linearity to the information and making the information Zero-mean.
 This is done to reduce the learning time as Zero-mean input has faster convergence.
-Although this gate’s actions are less important than the others and is often treated as a finesse-providing concept, it is good practice to include this gate into the structure of the LSTM unit.
+Although this gate’s actions are less important than the others and are often treated as a finesse-providing concept, it is good practice to include this gate in the structure of the LSTM unit.

-The basic work-flow of a Long Short Term Memory Network is similar to the work-flow of a Recurrent Neural Network with only difference being that the Internal Cell State is also passed forward along with the Hidden State.
+The basic workflow of a Long Short Term Memory Network is similar to the workflow of a Recurrent Neural Network with the only difference being that the Internal Cell State is also passed forward along with the Hidden State.

 Working of an LSTM recurrent unit: